bonesmoses/tab_tier/doc/pg_tier.md

 Configuration
 =============

-Configuring pg_tier has been simplified by the introduction of two functions designed to handle setting validation and other internals.
+Configuring tab_tier has been simplified by the introduction of two functions designed to handle setting validation and other internals.
 To see all settings at once, execute this query to examine the contents of the `tier_config` table.

     SELECT config_name, setting FROM tier.tier_config;